Dilshanjampathpura/MY-DAQ-System/README.md

 Integration of multiple environmental sensors.
 Low-cost, efficient, and scalable design.
 Version 1.0 This version includes the initial setup for sensor data collection, LCD functionality, and the first version of the database integration.

+Version 2.0 introduces enhanced functionality with COM port selection on the front-end interface, allowing seamless communication with the hardware.
+Additionally, manual control options have been added to toggle connected devices such as the water pump and temperature alarm, providing more flexibility for users.
+These improvements build on the foundational features of real-time sensor data display, database logging, and environmental monitoring introduced in v1.0.